 Embryo transfer is introduction of an embryo into the uterus.
 We introduce only embryos of the best quality and in such developmental stage in which they would get into the uterus under natural conditions.

 The procedure itself is very simple, quick, and painless, like a normal gynaecological examination.
 The doctor uses a special catheter, and together with ultrasound observation inserts the embryo into the uterus.
-After the transfer the patients lie down for about 15 minutes, and then go home.
+After the transfer the patients keep resting for about 15 minutes, and afterwards they can leave home.

 Why we always introduce only one embryo